Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/README.md

 This package has been tested with Python 2.7, 3.6 to 3.9.

-For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).
+For a more complete view of Azure libraries, see the [azure sdk python release page](https://aka.ms/azsdk/python/all).

 > NOTE: This is a preview SDK for the Microsoft Azure Attestation service.
 It provides all the essential functionality to access the Azure Attestation service, it should be considered 'as-is" and is subject to changes in the future which may break compatibility with previous versions.